expresspigeon/blog/src/content/kb/editor/language-support.md

 ## Unsubscribe/View online

-In the Newsletter Properties panel you can set the language for your Unsubscribe/View Online links.
+In the Template Properties panel you can set the language for your Unsubscribe/View Online links.
 This not only changes the language of the visible links, but also the entire unsubscribe flow.

 > If a recipient gets an email with a Chinese unsubscribe link and clicks it, the recipient will then be taken to an